 Not familiar with the California paid sick leave law?
 We’re here to help.

-Does this sick time law apply to my business?
+Does the California sick time law apply to my business?

 The California paid sick leave law applies to employers of all sizes.